qwikifiers/qwik-ui/CONTRIBUTING.md

 ### 3. Fork this repo and create a branch.

-- Hit the "Fork" button (top-right of the github repository).
+- Hit the "Fork" button (top-right of the GitHub repository).

 ![image](https://user-images.githubusercontent.com/1430726/95460679-ec014400-097d-11eb-9a7a-93e0262d37d9.png)